-Figure 5.2 A new form will appear and by double clicking this form you can start writing VB codes.
+Figure 5.2 A new form will appear and by double clicking this form you can start writing VB codes, and adding tools that needed to use in the project.

 Figure 5.3 After finishing with writing the codes click the start button from the Visual Basic menu or easily press F5 button from Keyboard.
 The Program will start running unless there are errors on the code.